DjangoGirls/tutorial/en/python_introduction/README.md

 - Save some code into a new python file
 - Run it!

-To exit from the Python interpreter that we've been using, simply type the `exit()` function
+To exit from the Python interpreter that we've been using, type the `exit()` function

 {% filename %}command-line{% endfilename %}
 ```python